 Hours and Availability

-The Microform Reading Room is open whenever Thompson Library is, however staff assistance is only available from 8 am - 4 pm Monday, Wednesday, and Thursday in room 211.
+The Microform Reading Room is open whenever Thompson Library is, however staff assistance is only available from 8 am - 4 pm Monday through Thursday in room 211.
 Assistance outside those hours is provided by Reference, and when Reference is not available from Circulation.
 During the summer and breaks, please call ahead to inquire about hours, staff availability, etc. The equipment is available on a first come, first served basis, and is password protected.
 OSU faculty, staff and student can gain assess via their name.number/password.
 Visitors will need to stop at Circulation and get a "Guest pass" in order to use the equipment.
 Microform users have priority.
 If others are waiting to use the equipment, there is a one hour time limit.

 Call us: 614-292-8463